Elution: Eluate

-The eluate is the analyte material that emerges from the chromatograph.
-It specifically includes both the analytes and solutes passing through the column, while the eluent is only the carrier.
+The eluate contains the analyte material that emerges from the chromatograph.
+It specifically includes both the analytes and coeluting solutes passing through the column, while the eluent is only the carrier.

 Elution time and elution volume

 The "elution time" of a solute is the time between the start of the separation (the time at which the solute enters the column) and the time at which the solute elutes.
 In the same way, the elution volume is the volume of eluent required to cause elution.
-Under standard conditions for a known mix of solutes in a certain technique, the elution volume may be enough information to identify solutes.
+The elution volume may be enough information to identify solutes under standard conditions for a known mix of solutes in a certain technique.
 For instance, a mixture of amino acids may be separated by ion-exchange chromatography.
 Under a particular set of conditions, the amino acids will elute in the same order and at the same elution volume.

 Antibody elution

 Antibody elution is the process of removing antibodies that are attached to their targets, such as the surface of red blood cells.
-Techniques include using heat, a freeze/thaw cycle, ultrasound, acids or organic solvents.
+Techniques include using heat, a freeze-thaw cycle, ultrasound, acids or organic solvents.
 No single method is best in all situations.